fuchsia.component.runner

 Component manager uses ComponentController to terminate a component in two steps:

-1. Component manager calls Stop() to indicate that the ComponentRunner should stop a component's execution and close this connection with an epitaph.
+1. Component manager calls Stop() to indicate that the ComponentRunner should stop a component's execution and send the OnStop event.

-2. If after some time the ComponentController is not closed, component manager calls Kill() to indicate that the ComponentRunner must halt a component's execution immediately, and then close this connection with an epitaph.
-The component manager may wait some period of time after calling Kill() before closing the ComponentController channel, but makes no guarantees it will wait or for how long.
+2. If after some time the ComponentController is not closed, component manager calls Kill() to indicate that the ComponentRunner must halt a component's execution immediately, and then send the OnStop event.
+The component manager may wait some period of time after calling Kill() before sending OnStop, but makes no guarantees it will wait or for how long.

 Component manager first waits for the ComponentController to close, and then tears down the namespace it hosts for the stopped component.
 Component manager may call Kill() without first having called Stop().